phaistos-networks/TANK/tank_encoding.md

 		{
 			if (this is neither the first NOR the last message in the message set) {
+				// So for example, if the previous message in this bundle's message set seq.num was 10
+				// and this message's seq num is 11, then we encode (11 - 10 - 1) = 0 here
 				(message.seqNum - prevMessage.seqNum - 1):varint
 			}
 			else